blyxxyz/lexopt/DESIGN.md

 # Language quirks
 Sometimes Rust is a bother.

 `Arg::Long` contains a borrowed string instead of an owned string because you can't match owned strings against string literals.
-That means `Arg` needs a lifetime, the iterator protocol cannot be used (it would also be a bad fit for other reasons), and error messages can be slightly better.
+That means `Arg` needs a lifetime, the iterator protocol cannot be used (it would also be a bad fit for other reasons), and some abstractions are hard or impossible to build.
+On the plus side, error messages can be slightly better.

+(Deref patterns would fix this, and if/when they're released I'll probably do a breaking release with a huge MSRV bump.
+I consider them a prerequisite for 1.0.)

 Arguments on Windows sometimes have to be transcoded three times: from UTF-16 to WTF-8 by `args_os`, then back to UTF-16 to parse them, then to WTF-8 again to be used.
 This ensures we see the original invalid code unit if there's a problem, but it's a bit sad.
+(Luckily it only happens very rarely.)

 # Errors
 There's not always enough information for a good error message.
 A plain `OsString` doesn't remember what the parser knows, like what the last option was.